msoe-sga/msoe-sga-editor-ui/README.md

 3. Open up a terminal to the folder where you want to clone the repo and run the command `git@github.com:msoe-sg/msoe-sg-editor-ui.git`
 4. After run the clone change into the project directory by running the command `cd msoe-sg-editor-ui`
 5. Next install the dependencies for the project by running the command `yarn install`
+6. Get the Google client id from the webmaster and run the command `export REACT_APP_GOOGLE_CLIENT_ID=<client id here>`
-6. Launch the editor by running the command `yarn start`.
+7. Launch the editor by running the command `yarn start`.
 If you're running the API it will ask you if you want to run the site using a different port.
 Enter `y` if you get that prompt.
 After that the editor will launch in your default browser.
-7. Contribute
+8. Contribute
 Our git flow process is typical--we have a master branch that gets released to the public, a dev branch for merging ongoing development, and feature branches for individual tasks.
 If you have questions on how to contribute, please contact admin@msoe-sse.com or msoe.sg.hosting@gmail.com and we will get back to you at our earliest convenience.

 ## Continuous Integration